-The results of the hearing by the SAASC will be presented in writing to Sanction Review Board, which consists of the Dean of Student Services, Academic Dean and Director of Operations.
+The results of the hearing by the SAASC will be presented in writing to Sanction Review Board, which consists of the Dean of Students, the Provost and Director of Finance.
 The SAASC will also recommend acquittal, disciplinary probation, suspension or dismissal.
 Additional recommendations for disciplinary or remedial actions from the Committee will be reviewed by the Sanction Review Board for usefulness and appropriateness.